 - crontab: Skip crontab check.
-Use this if you do not expect crontab to be configured, perhaps if you use a different scheduler. - license: Skip license related checks. - version: Skip version checks. - excess: Skip checks for excess copies of p4d/p4p/p4broker in PATH.
+Use this if you do not expect crontab to be configured, perhaps if you use a different scheduler. - license: Skip license related checks. - version: Skip version checks. - excess: Skip checks for excess copies of p4d/p4p/p4broker in PATH. - masterid: Skip check to ensure ServerID of master starts with 'master'.

 As an alternative to using the '-skip' command, the shell environment variable VERIFY_SDP_SKIP_TEST_LIST can be set to a comma-separated list of test names to skip.
-Using the command line parameter is the best choice for temporarily skipping tests, while specifying the environment variable is better for making permament exceptions (e.g. always exclusing the crontab check if crontabs are not used at this site).
+Using the command line parameter is the best choice for temporarily skipping tests, while specifying the environment variable is better for making permanent exceptions (e.g. always excluding the crontab check if crontabs are not used at this site).
 The variable should be set in /p4/common/config/p4_N.vars.